 The Organization recognizes its financial instruments when the Organization becomes party to the contractual provisions of the financial instrument.
 All financial instruments are initially recorded at their fair value, including financial assets and liabilities originated and issued in a related party transaction with management.
 Financial assets and liabilities originated and issued in all other related party transactions are initially measured at their carrying or exchange amount in accordance with CPA 3840 Related Party Transactions.

 At initial recognition, the Organization may irrevocably elect to subsequently measure any financial instrument at fair value.
-The Organization has not made such an election during the year.
+The Organization has not made such an election during the year and therefore all financial instruments are reported at amortized cost.